World History … and personal stuff

 Timeline with Attitude Tips

-You will choose one perspective from which to make a timeline-with-attitude for events of this unit so far.
+You will make a timeline-with-attitude that shows progress and decline for various groups of people (perspectives).
+You’ll do this for four events in unit 2.
 Do not use any dates past 1789 or before 1650 (unless directly approved by Ms. G).

 Perspective Choices:

-- Enslaved African in the Caribbean (see Slave Trade and Resistance, Code Noir, Haitian Revolutions)
+3. Enslaved person (see Enlightenment, Slave Trade, Code Noir, Haitian Revolutions)

-You will carefully label the scale of your timeline.
-It should not just be +3 progress, -3 decline.
-You need to set criteria for what each level on the scale means.
+You will carefully label the scale of your timeline, everything from +3 down to -3.
+You need to set criteria for what each level/score on the scale means.
 Remember the practice we did in unit one on the topic of Japan.
+The scale goes on the Y axis (vertical).
+The scale will have to be somewhat general enough to accommodate the two opposing perspectives on the event.
+Since progress and decline are often in an inverse relationship for different groups of people, this shouldn’t be too hard to do.

 Criteria refers to standards for decisions.
 Therefore, criteria for progress or decline refers to standards for what makes the event positive or negative for a group of people.
 Your criteria will change from 3+ all the way down to 3-.
 You must label all six places on the scale, not just the ones you used.